Wolf Creek (Texas and Oklahoma)

 Wolf Creek is a tributary of the North Canadian River in Texas and Oklahoma in the United States.
-It begins in Ochiltree County, Texas, and flows generally westward and northwestward through Lipscomb and Ellis counties into Woodward County, Oklahoma, where it joins the Beaver River to form the North Canadian River.
+It begins in Ochiltree County, Texas, and flows generally eastward and northeastward through Lipscomb County into Ellis and Woodward counties in Oklahoma, where it joins the Beaver River to form the North Canadian River.
 The creek drains an area of 1922.6 sqmi.

 The creek is dammed in Woodward County to form Fort Supply Lake.